YU-Zhejian/yuzj_linux_workshop/quiz1.md

    echo "${RESULT}"
    ```

-   Why variable `RESULT` is 0 after the script finishes?
-Modify the program to make it 10.
+   Why variable `RESULT` is `0` after the script finishes?
+Modify the program to make it `10`.

-7. Some random people on internet may tell you to use `set -ueo pipefail` to terminate Shell on error.
-However, the following script for getting 10 `y`s contains would terminate with exit value 1.
+7. The following script for getting 10 `y`s would terminate with exit value 1.
 Why?

    ```bash
    #!/usr/bin/env bash